beansai/beans-tutorials/dynamic-routes-optimization/README.md

 - [Vehicles routing optimization](vehicles-routing-optimization).
 - [Vehicles routing optimization with capacity constraints](vehicles-routing-optimization-with-capacity-constraints) that vehicles have limitation capcities for items they can carry.
 - [Vehicles routing optimization with time windows](vehicles-routing-optimization-with-time-windows) that each stop has time window for visiting.
+- [Vehicles routing optimization with shift time](vehicles-routing-optimization-with-shift-time) which drivers have a different schedule for working.